mengyigao/PWS/README.md

 # PWS: Personal Weather Station

-This R package extracts, organizes, visualizes and predicts local weather data.
+This R package extracts, organizes, and visualizes local weather data.
 User can use this package to compare data at nearby stations to show microclimate patterns.

 ## Installation